kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 ## Install Dropbox via command line

-The Dropbox daemon is compatible with both 32-bit and 64-bit Linux servers.
+The Dropbox daemon is compatible with both the 32-bit and 64-bit Ubuntu server.
 To install, execute the following command in a terminal:

 #### For 32-bit Operating System